nhsy/terragrunt-gcp-gke-private/README.md

 gcloud auth activate-service-account --key-file=$GOOGLE_APPLICATION_CREDENTIALS
 ````

-If a user account is being use, execute the following:
+If a user account is being used, execute the following:
 ```bash
 gcloud auth login
 gcloud auth application-default login